toddiuszho/concourse/questions.md

     - per Alex, this doesn't exist anymore! just test against the dev docker-compose now!

 # Side Notes:
-  * Will need to run docker cleanup commands for every run
+  * Will need to run docker cleanup commands for every run `docker rm (docker ps -aq)`
   * It will be really beneficial to use overrides that kinda resembles the operations files in bosh
   * Equivalents:
-    * delete-deployment --> docker compose down
+    * delete-deployment --> docker-compose down
     * deploy --> docker-compose up
     *